(some recent independent films NOT from this festival are

 the Sundance Best Foreign Language Film, presents a somewhat funny story that

-Lynch-like fantasies over the apparent loss of his mother (remember the
+in David Lynch-like fantasies over the apparent loss of his mother (remember

-disconnection with real spouses (or girl friends, maybe) as mannequins and
+with real spouses (or girl friends, maybe) as mannequins and real women

-real women become interchangeable.
-It’s more like Lost Highway
+become interchangeable.
+It’s more like Lost Highway than

 Hamline University college student helped me get on television with a lecture

-here is a movie about such a property at the University of Minnesota.
-The
+movie about such a property at the University of Minnesota.
+The film is Camcorder,

 from One Camera Productions, produced, written and directed by Dave Gillette.